system-f/fp-course/README.markdown

 1. [[nicta-fp]](https://groups.google.com/forum/#!forum/nicta-fp) is a Google
    Group for any queries related to functional programming.
-This mailing list is owned by Data61 and is open to the public.
+This mailing list is owned by System F and is open to the public.
 Questions relating to this course are most welcome here.

 2. [[haskell-exercises]](https://groups.google.com/forum/#!forum/haskell-exercises)
-   is a Google Group for queries related specifically to this Data61 functional programming course material.
-This mailing list is not owned by Data61, but is run by others who are keen to share ideas relating to the course.
+   is a Google Group for queries related specifically to this System F functional programming course material.
+This mailing list is not owned by System F, but is run by others who are keen to share ideas relating to the course.

-3. \#nicta-course [on Freenode](irc://irc.freenode.net/#nicta-course) is an IRC channel that is operated by others who are going through this course material on their own time and effort.

 4. \#qfpl [on Freenode](irc://irc.freenode.net/#qfpl) is the IRC channel of the Queensland Functional Programming Lab - the team that runs the course in Brisbane.

 5. \#scalaz [on Freenode](irc://irc.freenode.net/#scalaz) is an IRC channel that is operated by others who are keen to share ideas relating to functional programming in general.
-Most of the participants of this channel have completed the Data61 functional programming course to some extent.
+Most of the participants of this channel have completed the System F functional programming course to some extent.
 They are in various timezones and share a passion for functional programming, so may be able to provide relatively quick assistance with questions.